batchblue/batchbook/README.txt

 == FEATURES/PROBLEMS:

-Basic CRUD features for the data in your account: People, Companies, Communications, To-Dos.
+Basic CRUD features for the data in your account: People, Companies, Communications, To-Dos, Deals.
 Also custom methods for adding/removing Tags & SuperTags from a record, as well as updating SuperTag data for a particular record.

 == TODO: